 The origins of the church predate the current building which dates primarily from C14 and C15.
-The chancel, vestry and tower date from around 1340 with the bulk of the rest of the church being rebuilt in C15 by Thomas Reynes, Lord of the Manor Largely unaltered throughout its life, restoration, renovation and repair in C19 were necessary although much of the fabric remains true to its original form.
+The actual date of building of the lower part of the tower is uncertain but predates the rest of the current church and may date from before the Norman conquest.
+The chancel, vestry and upper part of the tower date from around 1340 with the bulk of the rest of the church being rebuilt in C15 by Thomas Reynes, Lord of the Manor.
+Largely unaltered throughout its life, restoration, renovation and repair in C19 were necessary although much of the fabric remains true to its original form.

 The south aisle has four windows to the south side, three to the east of the porch and one to the west.
 There is also an east window to the aisle.